dfelinto/blender-cloud-addon/README.md

 Caching is performed at different levels:

-* Caching of HTTP GET requests is performed by [Requests-Cache](https://readthedocs.org/projects/requests-cache/).
+* Caching of HTTP GET requests is performed by [CacheControl](https://cachecontrol.readthedocs.org/).

-    * Cache is stored in `$CACHE/blender_cloud.sqlite`; by using the SQLite backend, we ensure cache persistence across Blender runs.
+    * Cache is stored in `$CACHE/blender_cloud_http/`; by using the file backend, we ensure cache persistence across Blender runs.
+This does require the `lockfile` package to be installed or bundled.
     * The code should be made cache-aware and use the Requests-Cache `CachedSession` sessions.
       This allows for more granular control over where in the code cache is (not) used.